Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Data: Simulated photometric and spectroscopic samples

 \subsection{Summary of photometric and spectroscopic samples}

-In this study, we cross-correlate simulated photometric target galaxies with \Euclid-like mock photo-$z$ and mock spectroscopic tracer samples from BOSS-like LOWZ and CMASS; DESI-like BGS, LRG, and ELG; and \Euclid-like NISP-S galaxies.
-We defined our BOSS- and DESI-like galaxy samples on simulated, noiseless photometry, wherein randomly-distributed redshift `failures' are modelled by sparse sampling to appropriate number densities.
+In this study, we cross-correlate simulated photometric target galaxies with \Euclid-like mock photo-$z$ and mock spectroscopic tracer samples from the BOSS-like LOWZ and CMASS; the DESI-like Bright Galaxy Survey (BGS); luminous red galaxies (LRGs) and ELGs; and the \Euclid-like NISP-S galaxies.
+We defined our BOSS- and DESI-like galaxy samples on simulated, noiseless photometry, wherein randomly distributed redshift `failures' are modelled by sparse sampling to appropriate number densities.
 However, systematic failures arising from noisy photometry, and potentially correlating spatially, or with variable survey depth, were not implemented -- the impact of these should be explored in future work.

-In Fig. \ref{fig:euclid_photoz_vs_specz}, we display the true redshift distributions for the ten photometric bins, defined using one of the photo-$z$ samples defined in Sec.~\ref{sec_photoz}, and compare them with our mock spectroscopic sample redshift distributions.
+In Fig. \ref{fig:euclid_photoz_vs_specz} we display the true redshift distributions for the ten photometric bins, defined using one of the photo-$z$ samples defined in Sec.~\ref{sec_photoz}, and compare them with our mock spectroscopic sample redshift distributions.
 The lack of spectroscopic samples above redshift $1.8$ sets a hard upper-limit for our inferred target $n(z)$'s.
-Future studies will benefit greatly from understanding the role that quasar galaxy samples from BOSS, eBOSS \citep{EBOSS2016}, or DESI can play in better constraining the \Euclid photometric sample at higher redshifts.
-We also note the relatively small tracer/target redshift overlap for galaxies in the range $0.4$ to $0.6$, where only mock BOSS galaxies are available for cross-correlation; this has the potential to adversely affect the $n(z)$ constraints for this redshift range.
+Future studies will benefit greatly from understanding the role that quasar galaxy samples from BOSS, eBOSS \citep{EBOSS2016}, or DESI \citep{DESIQSO2020} can play in better constraining the \Euclid photometric sample at higher redshifts.
+We also note the relatively small tracer--target redshift overlap for galaxies in the range $0.4$ to $0.6$, where only mock BOSS galaxies are available for cross-correlation; this has the potential to adversely affect the $n(z)$ constraints for this redshift range.